rtreacy87/nvim/README.md

 | `<leader>ov` | Open a vertical split          |
 | `<leader>cw` | Close the current window       |

+#### Custom Keymaps

+A list of custom keymaps to insert and copy markdown code blocks can be found in the [Code Block Keymaps](wikis/macros/code_block_keymaps.md) wiki page.

 #### File Navigation

 || Keybinding | Description ||